klando/pg_auto_failover/docs/citus-quickstart.rst

  - one monitor node, and the default scale for a service is 1,

- - one primary Citus coordinator node and one secondary Cituscoordinator node, which is to say two coordinator nodes,
+ - one primary Citus coordinator node and one secondary Citus coordinator node, which is to say two coordinator nodes,

  - and three Citus worker nodes, each worker with both a primary Postgres